 Must meet University requirements (see Graduate Admissions) as well as requirements for admission to the major, listed below.

-a master’s degree from a regionally accredited institution and a GPA of at least 3.40 or better (on a 4.00 scale) during graduate study.
+A master’s degree from a regionally accredited institution and a GPA of at least 3.40 or better (on a 4.00 scale) during graduate study.

-A preferred minimum score of 153V (53rd percentile), 144Q (18th percentile) or higher on the Graduate Record Exam (GRE) within the preceding five (5) years.
-All applicants must submit GRE scores
+A preferred minimum score of 153 Verbal (61st percentile), 144 Quantitative (18th percentile) or higher on the Graduate Record Exam (GRE).
+All applicants must submit GRE scores taken within five (5) years of the desired term of entry.

 Three 3 letters of recommendation speaking to the applicants academic capabilities